Rating: 6/10

 Rating: 8/10

-Turns out this has been in my to listen list for almost 3 years.
-I see how it got there with just the kind of influence I think it had the modern sphere of art pop artists I like now who have some of the most exciting songwriting and production around.
+Turns out this has been in my listen list for almost 3 years.
+I see how it got there, with just the kind of influence I think it might have had on the modern sphere of art pop artists who I like now, who have some of the most exciting songwriting and production around.
 Will be needing to dive into this more and the rest of her songs

 Rating: 4/10